-The Gold Delta SkyMiles® Credit Card from American Express is the cheaper alternative for flying with Delta, and you’ll actually get many of the same rewards and benefits, with a few important differences.
+The Delta SkyMiles® Gold American Express Card (Review) is the cheaper alternative for flying with Delta, and you’ll actually get many of the same rewards and benefits, with a few important differences.

-So the rewards program is pretty similar, still providing 7X miles for Delta purchases (2X miles from the card, 5X from Basic Delta SkyMiles status).
-However, you’ll notice that there are no Miles Boost opportunities with this card, like you’ll get with the Platinum Delta.
+So the rewards program is pretty similar, here providing 7X miles for Delta purchases (2X miles from the card, 5X from Basic Delta SkyMiles status).
+However, you’ll notice that there are no Status Boost opportunities with this card, like you’ll get with the Platinum Delta.
 And you also won’t be earning any MQMs with these offers.

 The benefits and perks of these cards are pretty much exactly the same.
-You’ll get discounted access to Delta Sky Clubs, Priority Boarding, your first checked bag free, and the 20% discount on in-flight purchases.
+You’ll get Priority Boarding, your first checked bag free, and the 20% discount on in-flight purchases.

 For the most part, the only difference is that the Gold Delta card doesn’t have a Baggage Insurance Plan, while the Platinum Delta does include that benefit.
 This probably won’t be a major deciding factor for most people.